- I. Introduction to Wildlife Safaris in Africa

 V. The Big Five Animals of Africa

 When it comes to wildlife safaris in Africa, one cannot overlook the magnificent animals that roam freely across the vast landscapes.
-Known as
+Known as the “Big Five,” these iconic creatures are a major draw for tourists and nature enthusiasts from around the world.

 Lions: Kings of the African Savanna